 The trail is set in the Castlebar River valley between the N5 and the secondary road, the L1719, which was once the main road from North Mayo to Castlebar.

-Skirting the banks of the Castlebar River for most of its 7km, the trail meanders through a mixture of wide open countryside, quiet by-roads, and native woodland, making it a pleasure to walk, jog or cycle.
+Skirting the banks of the Castlebar River for most of its 7km, the trail meanders through a mixture of wide open countryside, quiet by-roads, and native woodland, making it a pleasure to walk, and jog or cycle.

 The river is your constant companion.
-It originates in Lough Lannagh and the adjoining Castlebar lakes and joins the Manulla River after Turlough before entering southern end of Lough Cullin.
+It originates in Lough Lannagh and the adjoining Castlebar lakes and joins the Manulla River after Turlough before entering the southern end of Lough Cullin.